basyavasya-honmono/hadive/scraper/README.md

 python runScrape.py -f -limit 60
 ```

-Inline here the `-f` flag runs the scraper instantly after executing the command.
+Here the `-f` flag runs the scraper instantly after executing the command.
 The `-limit` flag assigns the number of minutes to run the scraper.
 In the example above, the scraper will be run for 60 mins.